MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-enterprise.md

    The uninstall process stashes away a copy of your 9.0 configuration files under this directory so you can seamlessly upgrade to R Server 9.1 in the next step:
    + Windows: `C:\Users\Default\AppData\Local\DeployR\current`
    + Linux: `/etc/deployr/current`

+1. Terminate all services and tasks associated with your web and compute nodes.
+   1. Stop each web node using the administration utility [as described here](admin-utility.md#startstop).

+   1. Stop the Rserve service.
+      + On Windows, stop RServe in the Services dialog.
+      + On Linux, use `systemctl stop rserve`.

 1. Install Microsoft R Server:
       + On Windows, follow these instructions: [Installation steps](../rserver-install-windows.md) | [Offline steps](../rserver-install-windows-offline.md)